ava-labs/hypersdk/examples/tokenvm/DEVNETS.md

 --keys-to-generate 5
 ```

+The `default-spec` (and `apply`) command only provisions nodes, not Custom VMs.
+The Subnet and Custom VM installation are done via `install-subnet-chain` sub-commands that follow.

+#### Using Custom `avalanchego` Binaries
-The default commands above will download the public release binaries from github.
+The default command above will download the `avalanchego` public release binaries from GitHub.
 To test your own binaries, use the following flags to upload to S3.
-These binaries must be built for the target remote machine platform (e.g., build for `aarch64` and Linux to run them in Graviton processors):
+These binaries must be built
+for the target remote machine platform (e.g., build for `aarch64` and Linux to run them in
+Graviton processors):

 ```bash
 avalancheup-aws default-spec \